sebfrench7/Indeed_Job_Scraper/README.md

 # Indeed Job Scraper
 This is a Node.js script that scrapes job listings from Indeed.co.uk based on search criteria such as job role, location, and filter keywords.
-The scraped job listings are saved to a text file, a PDF file, and a JSON file for further analysis.
+The scraped job listings are saved to a text file and a JSON file for further analysis.

 ### Installation
 ```